The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Students who wish to authorize to certain individuals the release of academic, financial and/or student life records should complete and submit the FERPA Information Release form to the Registrar’s Office.
 Students may also authorize release of academic, financial and/or student life records through Medaille360.

-Please note, FERPA authorization to release information remains in effect until a written request from the student to rescind or modify authorization is received by Medaille College Office
+Please note, FERPA authorization to release information remains in effect until a written request from the student to rescind or modify authorization is received by Medaille University Office of the Registrar.

-The following is considered “directory information” at Medaille College and will be made available to the general public, unless the student notifies the Office of the Registrar in person or in writing, before the last day to drop classes.
-Medaille College will never release this information for commercial purposes.
+The following is considered “directory information” at Medaille University and will be made available to the general public, unless the student notifies the Office of the Registrar in person or in writing, before the last day to drop classes.
+Medaille University will never release this information for commercial purposes.

 Major/field of study